speaway/.github/CONTRIBUTING.md

-# 🤝 Katkıda Bulunma Rehberi
+# 🤝 Contributing Guide

-Speaway organizasyonuna katkıda bulunmak istediğiniz için teşekkür ederiz!
-Bu rehber, projelerimize nasıl katkıda bulunabileceğinizi açıklar.
+Thank you for your interest in contributing to the Speaway organization!
+This guide explains how you can contribute to our projects.

-## 📋 Katkı Türleri
+## 📋 Types of Contributions

 ### 🐛 Bug Reports
-- Detaylı açıklama yapın
+- Provide detailed descriptions
-- Repro adımlarını belirtin
+- Specify reproduction steps
-- System bilgilerini ekleyin
+- Include system information
-- Screenshots/logs ekleyin
+- Add screenshots/logs

 ### 💡 Feature Requests
-- Use case açıklaması yapın
+- Provide use case descriptions
-- Alternatif çözümler önerin
+- Suggest alternative solutions
-- Implementation fikirlerinizi paylaşın
+- Share your implementation ideas

 ### 🔧 Code Contributions
 - Fork & clone repository
-- Feature branch oluşturun
+- Create feature branch
-- Clean commits yapın
+- Make clean commits
-- Pull request açın
+- Open pull request

 ## 🎯 Development Standards